Why Insurance Companies Exit State Markets

 What states are most at risk for further insurance market pullbacks?

 Climate-exposed states face the greatest ongoing risk.
-California, Florida, Louisiana, Texas, and Hawaii are currently the most vulnerable to continued insurer pullbacks due to wildfire, hurricane, and severe storm exposure.
+California, Florida, Louisiana, Texas, Nevada, and Hawaii are currently the most vulnerable to continued insurer pullbacks due to wildfire, hurricane, and severe storm exposure.
 Global insured natural disaster losses reached between $107 billion and $129 billion in 2025, with the U.S. accounting for 78–81% of the total.
 If you live in one of these states, it's wise to proactively review your coverage options annually and understand your state's last-resort program before you receive a non-renewal notice.
 Review car insurance laws and costs by state to see how your state compares.

 Is there anything I can do to prevent being non-renewed again in the future?